gman999/doc/general/network-host-discovery.md

 	$ nmap -A -T4 192.168.1.1

-Output will include services listening on TCP ports 1000.
+Output will include services listening on TCP ports 1000 and below.

-TCP ports often follow the standards for assigned services.
-For instance, an SMTP server normally resides on TCP port 25, while SSH is on TCP port 22.
+By default, TCP ports follow the standards for assigned services.
+For instance, a web server normally listens on TCP port 80, while SSH is on TCP port 22.
 The complete list of officially assigned ports for TCP and other protocols is maintained by the standards organization the [Internet Assigned Numbers Authority](https://www.iana.org/).
 The [full list](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.txt) can be useful when figuring out what service a particular open port is providing.

 To check the range of all 65535 ports, and not just 1-1000, use the "-p" option.